MHovenkamp/DECO/README.md

 - ```break_reminder```, Show the break reminder on the screen for the set duration.
 - ```walk_reminder```, Show the walk reminder on the screen for the set duration.
 - ```water_reminder```.
 Show the water reminder on the screen for the set duration.
 - ```show_weather_station```,show the weatherstation on the screen for the set duration.
-NOTE: The temperatures, baro and humidity are measured inside the robot and can be inaccurate.
+NOTE: The temperatures, BARO and humidity are measured inside the robot and can be inaccurate.
 - ```rng_movement```, move the robot once to a random position.
 - ```return_to_start_pos```, Return the robot to the start position of 90 by 90 degrees.
 - ```move_head x```, move the head to x degrees.
 40 <= x => 140